Future Planning For Children With Disabilities And Additional Needs

 Trustees should be chosen carefully.
 You must trust them as you will be giving them a lot of responsibility and power to implement your wishes.
 You can appoint professional trustees where you’re not comfortable appointing friends and family in the role.

-Creating a Trust Fund in your Will for a disabled loved one is crucial, as it offers more flexibility than relying on an Attorney or Deputy, who face restrictions on the person's assets.
+Creating a Trust Fund in your Will for a disabled loved one is crucial, as it offers more flexibility than relying on an Attorney or Deputy, who face restrictions on what they can do with the person's assets.
 A Trust Fund allows you to dictate the terms and guide trustees with a Letter of Wishes and means you can maintain some control and influence over how the funds are used even after your death - after all, you will know your loved one best, and this is your way to pass on your knowledge and understanding of what’s important to them.

 A challenge for parents with disabled children is how to balance the needs of the disabled child with your children who don’t have additional needs.
 Ensuring fairness among your children whilst addressing a disabled child's unique financial needs is complex due to uncertain future finances and state support.
 A Trust Fund for all your children can offer a fair solution, allowing flexibility in distributing assets based on each child's needs and circumstances at the time of your passing.